locally-io/ios-engage-sdk/README.md

 ## Monitoring Geofences Campaigns

-You can monitor Geofences Campaigns in the same way you do monitor Beacons.
-Just call Engage.startMonitoringGeofences.
+You can monitor Geofences Campaigns in the same way you monitor Beacons.
+Just call Engage.startMonitoringGeofences:

 ```swift
 Engage.initialized = {